Information for term High School Abroad in Germany

 The landscape of Germany is as diverse as its customs and dialects.
 Make one unique corner of the country your own by studying abroad in high school with CIEE for a semester or a full year.

 Picture navigating the intricacies of chemistry taught in German at the local high school.
 Joining your classmates for a pickup game of football after a long day of classes.
-Getting to know your host family over a hearty welcome dinner of goulash, bratwurst, and strudel.
+Getting to know your homestay over a hearty welcome dinner of Gulasch, Bratwurst, and Strudel.

 Regardless of where you’re placed — whether in the center of Berlin or outside city limits — you’ll develop your German language skills through both coursework and conversations with the locals.
 You’ll immerse yourself in the rich history and culture of one of Europe’s most fascinating countries, and build independence and life skills that you can draw on for the rest of your life.